sutori-project/sutori-js/README.md

 ## Creating Data

 Creating a document is quite simple.
-I recommend checking out the first example found at [examples/example1_data.xml](examples/example1_data.xml) to demonstrate how to lay things out.
+I recommend checking out the first example found at [examples/example1_data.xml](https://raw.githubusercontent.com/kodaloid/vns-js/main/examples/example1_data.xml) (right-click and save link as...) to demonstrate how to lay things out.

 You can also create a document from pure JavaScript like this: